tenstorrent/tt-inference-server/tests/README.md

-# Test VLLM via Mock Model
+# Test vLLM via Mock Model

 This directory contains scripts to allow for rapid testing and development of benchmarking, evaluation,and stress testing procedures for available models through [vllm](https://github.com/tenstorrent/vllm/tree/dev)